libplctag/libplctag/README.md

 * increase portability.
 This will be ongoing.
 * make parts of the library optional.
 * add more protocols.
 We hope that the API will be able to support most of the commonly used PLC data access protocols.
-  * Modbus is next.
+  * Siemens S7 is next.
-  * Perhaps Siemens or other protocol after that.
+  * Perhaps ModBus or other protocol after that.
 * Embedded support.
 This involves reducing memory requirements and finding alternate solutions for for threading.